michael-w-williams/tutorials-1/UsingContexts/README.md

 Successfully created function: nodefn with fnlocal/nodefn:0.0.2
 ```

 **Note:** Fn is based on Docker and when you first run the `fn start` command the Fn server docker image (fnproject/fnserver) is downloaded and started.
-When you run the deploy command, a new image is created to hold your funcion and it resides on your computer.
+When you run the deploy command, a new image is created to store your function and it resides on your computer.
 In this case, the function was packaged in the `fnlocal/nodefn:0.0.2` image.

 You may have a number of Docker images so use the following command to see only those created by `fnlocal`: